Whore (album)

-Whore is the sixth and most recent studio album by Canadian singer Dalbello, released in 1996.
+Whore is the sixth studio album by Canadian singer Dalbello, released in 1996.
 It is a concept album and is notable for her direction change from electronic rock (she) to a more avantgarde soundscape, mixing alternative rock with hard rock, metal, gothic rock and funk influences.
-The song "Eleven" was chosen and as album's lead single, and a promotional video was released.
+The song "Eleven" was chosen as the album's lead single, and a promotional video was released.
 All songs from the album were written by Lisa Dalbello and her brother Stefano Dalbello, except for track 6, written by Stefano Dalbello and his wife Dani Elwell.
 Critically acclaimed, the album's singles received moderate airplay in Canada.

 Lisa Dalbello says about the album:

 Track listing

 Singles

 Released only in Europe and Canada as promotional singles: